Arthurdw/bachelor-dissertation/TLDR.md

 ### Hilla

-This takes all notes of React and/or Lit as it gets used in combination with one of these two. *(React usage is reccomended)*
+This takes all notes of React and/or Lit as it gets used in combination with one of these two. *(React usage is recommended)*

 ```diff
 + makes frontend <-> backend communication very easy